Moon Magic Guide · Blue Moon Meaning

 Blue Moons happen roughly every two to three years, which is where the phrase "once in a blue moon" comes from.
 (If you've been using that expression without knowing why — welcome.
 Now you know.)

-Where the name comes from (it isn't the color)
+Where the name comes from (it isn't the colour)

 The moon is not actually blue.
 Sorry.
-It is, and always has been, regular moon-colored.
+It is, and always has been, regular moon-coloured.

 The name most likely comes from Old English — a folk corruption of the word belewe, meaning "betray."
 The second full moon of a month betrayed the usual once-a-month pattern by showing up an extra time.
 The name stuck.
 The connection to actual blue light was largely accidental.